drupol/cv/src/cv/cv-theme.typ

       ]
     ][
       #customBox(title: [Hobbies])[
-        Besides my work and the geek stuff, I’m currently fulfilling a childhood dream, I’m learning music and piano!
+        I am fulfilling a childhood dream, I study music and teach myself piano.
         I love photography and I learned by myself most of the secrets of a reflex camera, just for fun.
         I swim a lot and I also really like riding my mountain bike.
+Another hobby of mine is refurbishing old computers, giving them a second life and use them for making experiments in my basement.
       ]
     ][
       #customBox(title: [Non Profit])[